ADFJXK/MustangsUp/README.md

 - [Programming](#programming)
 - [Mission Robotics](#mission-robotics)

-## Meet THE Team
+## Know THE Team
 ## Javier Figueira
 ![Javier F.](https://github.com/user-attachments/assets/6a9762ae-b1dd-430e-a2d1-2f63d37327ef)

-I am Javier Figueira, I have 17 years of age, I turn 18 in may 15 and Im in eleventh grade.
+I am Javier Figueira, I'm 17 years of age, I turn 18 in may 15 and Im in eleventh grade.
 I have two brothers who are older than me.
 I think that robotics is a interesting and unique hobby where you can learn a lot of things, like programming or building the robot.
 I also do karate and music outside of the school.
 Im in two bands right now, with those being: Asther and The Crickets.
 I also teach karate classes every monday, wednesday and friday.
 Although teaching can be kinda hard, I still love teaching karate.
 ## Mariano Pertuz
 ![Mariano Pertruz](https://github.com/user-attachments/assets/50dce4f0-bf44-47d2-9be6-9e5e9cbb00c2)

-My name is Mariano Pertuz, I am 15 years old, and I enjoy playing video games.
+My name is Mariano Pertuz.
+I am 15 years old, and I enjoy playing video games.
 I also like to learn more about robotics.
 In my free time, I practice jiu-jitsu.
 During class time, I strive to study and learn from my mistakes.
 When I was little, I practiced swimming and won swimming medals, but over time I started to not like swimming anymore, and I left it behind.
 ## Juan Dario Smith
 ![Juan Dario](https://github.com/user-attachments/assets/087a0ec3-61d7-4100-817c-94badf288dd0)

-My name is Juan Darío Smith Quijano, and I'm 15 years old.
+My name is Juan Darío Smith, and I'm 15 years old.
 I enjoy soccer and volleyball.
 I'm also part of my Robotics and Debate groups.
 I'm in the 10th grade of PAS Sciences.
 I'm enthusiastic, fun, and a good teammate who helps my classmates.
-I'm cheerful.
-I enjoy traveling, playing video games, and spending time with my family.
+I'm cheerful, I enjoy traveling, playing video games, and spending time with my family.
 ## Coach Victor
 ![Coach Victor ](https://github.com/user-attachments/assets/14083c9a-3e14-4f7c-affd-07145e2c2163)
 ----

-## Structure of the New Mustang Robot
+## Structure of the Mustangs Up Robot
 Prototype
 ![1](https://github.com/user-attachments/assets/beb112f1-44ea-499a-a354-d555bb66d4ee)
 ----